TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/TypoScript/AfterTemplatesHaveBeenDeterminedEvent.rst

 :sql:`sys_template` rows and the :php:`\Psr\Http\Message\ServerRequestInterface` and allows manipulating the :sql:`sys_template` rows array.

-The event is called in backend EXT:tstemplate code, for example in the :guilabel:`Template Analyzer`, and in the frontend.
+The event is called in the code of the :guilabel:`Template` backend module, for example in the :guilabel:`Template Analyzer`, and in the frontend.

 Extensions using the old hook that want to stay compatible with TYPO3 v11